Credible

 Lawyers can get help repaying their student loans up to and including forgiveness through programs including:

-• PSLF: Public defenders and other lawyers who work for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: Public defenders and other lawyers who work for the government or not-for-profit agencies may be eligible for 100% forgiveness after making 120 qualifying payments in an income-driven repayment plan.

 • State loan repayment assistance programs (LRAPs): LRAPs in more than half of U.S. states — including Arizona, Florida, Illinois, Massachusetts, and New York — are aimed at promoting careers in public service by providing student loan repayment assistance.